Mexican drinks: all the best Mexican drinks

 These days travellers to Mexico tend to be obsessed with tequila thanks to the Mexican distillers who are teaching the world how to enjoy an artisanal Mexican drink.
 There’s more to Mexico’s best drinks than tequila though.
 Mexico’s best drinks include many traditional Mayan drinks that use corn, fruit and chocolate as the main ingredients.
 There are also local traditional Mexican drinks suitable for kids and adults that are non-alcoholic.

 Mexican traditional local drinks include Jarritos, aguas frescas, horchata, tejate, Mexican ponche, margaritas, and Paloma cocktails.
 In Mexico, drinks are known as refrescos and bebidas thirst-quenching is an art in Mexico, from cerveza to agua frescos the creation of fresh and interesting refrescos has been elevated from the simple to the sublime.

 Refrescos or drinks in Mexico are generally speaking soft drinks or pop.
 Most soft drinks here are made with cane sugar and have a very different taste than those from North of the border made with high fructose corn syrup.
 Coke is the most popular refresco in Mexico other refrescos include Manzano a light bubbly apple-based soda, Limon a sparkling drink with Mexican limes and Naranja an orange sparkling soda.
 There’s a lot to choose from in Mexico’s best drinks.

 - 26 Popular Drinks in Mexico

-- Mexico’s best drinks – popular drinks in Mexico non-alcoholic
+- Non-alcoholic Mexican drinks: Most popular non-alcoholic drinks in Mexico

 - Best Mexican hot drinks

 - Tequila Tours